tbrunetti/crispr-cas-data-analysis/README.md

 ## sgRNA_representation_vers2.py
 -----------------------------
 A pipeline to analyze the library complexities of sgRNA screens against a list of targeted sgRNAs.
 The user has the ability to feed in a directory of fastq files as input into sgRNA_representation_vers2.py.
 It will proceed to align all the reads in each of the libraries against a user generated sgRNA genome.
-The aligned reads are then used to calculate the overall complexity of each library and the number of reads representing each target in the genome.  **NOTE:This pipeline has only been optimized for single-end 70bp and less reads from Illumina TruSeq libraries**
+The aligned reads are then used to calculate the overall complexity of each library and the number of reads representing each target in the genome.  **NOTE:  This pipeline has only been optimized for single-end 70bp and less reads from Illumina TruSeq libraries**

 ####Requirements
 ----------------